deliveroo/deliveroo.engineering/_posts/2017-09-06-play-pull-request-roulette.md

 - measure effectiveness

 This was a great way to kickstart a conversation and encourage everyone to share both problems and solutions.
-By measuring the amount of time each PR would remain open, we've started getting a clearer picture of the problem: from looking at the data, 15% of iOS PRs and 20% of Andorid PRs took more than 2 days to merge (not including weekends).
+By measuring the amount of time each PR would remain open, we've started getting a clearer picture of the problem: from looking at the data, 15% of iOS PRs and 20% of Android PRs took more than 2 days to merge (not including weekends).
 Some were acceptable reasons, like dependency to backend being ready for testing or finalizing design & content.
 But in most cases, it was just the lack of reviews that was causing the bottleneck early on.

 ## Ideas to make your PRs more review-friendly
 I am in awe at my team's desire to self-improve.
 Over the time I spent working in the Consumer Android team, a lot of great feedback and ideas have emerged from self-organised meetings like the one mentioned.
 And it's not just the Android team.